ionic-team/ionic-portals/website/docs/android/api-reference/portal.md

 **Returns:** <span class="return-code">String</span>

 ### portalFragmentType
 The [PortalFragment](./portal-fragment) type used by a [PortalView](./portal-view) when using Portals directly in Android layouts/XML.
-The default value is `PortalFragment`, but any class that extends `PortalFragment` can be used.
+The default value is [PortalFragment](./portal-fragment), but any class that extends [PortalFragment](./portal-fragment) can be used.

 #### Usage